Cool Tropical Plants

 Exotic tropical foliage

 This sun trap patio is situated at the north end of the garden.
 It is the only part of the rear garden to receive sun during the winter.
 Equally the patio receives a lot of sun during the summer.
-Because of this the planting around the patio is made up primarily with drought tolerant, exotic plants.
+As a result of this the planting around the patio is made up primarily with drought tolerant, exotic plants.
 The three pools are connected to each other.

 The paving is a green slate.
 On dry days the slate takes on a silvery blue colour and compliments the similar colours of drought tolerant foliage.
 In the rain it turns a lovely slightly jade green.
 Another bonus of this slate is its heat storing properties.
 In the evening, after a nice hot day, the slate pumps heat out keeping you and the plants nice and warm.
 It also reflects well in the moonlight to the point of almost being able to read a book during the full moon.